lmfit/uncertainties/doc/user_guide.rst

 Handling NaNs and infinities
 ===============================

-NaN values can appear in either the nominal value or uncertainty of a Variable.
-As is always the case, care must be exercised when handling NaN values.
+``nan`` values can appear in either the nominal value or uncertainty of a Variable.
+As is always the case, care must be exercised when handling ``nan`` values.

 The standard library :func:`math.isnan` and :func:`numpy.isnan` functions will raise